ichilton/bytemark-bigv-api-doc/content/api/nics.md

 The ip_create endpoint (POST /accounts/1/groups/1/virtual_machines/1/nics/1/ip_create) can be used to add additional ip addresses to the VM.
 This currently only supports routing extra non-contiguous IPv4 addresses via that nic's primary ipv4 address.

+There is an undisclosed limit on how many IP's can be assigned this way.

+There is also currently no way of returning the IP addresses, without contacting support.

 ## Examples